AveonG/ELKStack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook files (OffSec-install, install-elk, filebeat-playbook, and metricbeat-playbook file to /etc/ansible/roles.
+- Copy the playbook files (DVWA-install, install-elk, filebeat-playbook, and metricbeat-playbook file to /etc/ansible/roles.
 - Update the hosts file to include the the webservers machines internal IP addresses under the uncommented webservers section.
 Add the internal IP of the elk vm under the elk uncommented section.
 - Run the playbook, which is ansible-playbook [playbook name] and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.
 In my case it was http://40.77.27.250:5601/app/kibana.